cappucher/Cappumerce/README.md

 After finishing this project, I finally decided to learn ExpressJS and SQL.
 Thus, I was able to create my first prototype of Cappumerce.
 However, this draft was missing a lot of features, including comments and the ability to end listings.
 In addition, it was pretty tedious having to write raw SQL statements in my code.

-This brings me to April of 2023, where I learned sequelize and migrated to PostGresql.
+This brings me to April of 2023, where I learned sequelize and migrated to PostgreSQL.
 I finally finished my project, but I still am learning new technologies to make my projects better.
 In the future, I am considering using React with NextJS, and using a REST API or GraphQL.